Summary of Significant Accounting Policies

 Reclassification of Prior Period Presentation

 Certain prior year amounts have been reclassified for consistency with the current period presentation.
-These reclassifications did not have a material impact on the reported results of operations.
+These reclassifications had no impact on the Company’s prior year net loss or stockholders’ equity.

 Use of Estimates